thought-machine/spot-interruption-exporter/README.md

 - can aid in seeing how much more susceptible single-zone clusters are to interruption

-- can be used as a signal on whether or not to promote spot instances to other environments
+- can be used as a signal on whether to promote spot instances to other environments

 The app can be expanded to support other cloud providers, but currently is only built for GCP.